If you’re around or above retirement age, there are a number of benefits for pensioners you could be claiming.

 Military pension benefits

 There are also specific benefits available for Armed Forces veterans and their spouses.
-These include:

 - War Widow/Widower’s Pension – available to spouses or civil partners who died during a time of war or as a result of their time in the Armed Forces.
 You can find out more about claiming by contacting Veterans UK.